Private Stanislav Hylmar

 zdroj: vyfotografováno při návštěvě pamětníka

 Stanislav Hylmar-Pirát was born on July 12, 1920, in Jičín, in a craftsman’s family.
 Since his childhood, he was a member of a Scout troop and took part in various Scouting activities, such as for example the Jamboree of Slavic Scouts in 1931.
 He lost both of his parents before the outbreak of WWII and his brother therefore took charge of his father’s business.
 In 1938, Mr. Pirát voluntarily enlisted in the army and in March 1939, he witnessed the constitution of the Slovak state in the Bratislava garrison.
 Afterwards, the soldiers were demobilized and Mr. Pirát returned to Bohemia, where he at first continued in his secondary studies.
 However, in 1942, he was deployed as a slave laborer.
 In April 1945, he escaped forced labor and went into hiding in a cave that the Scouts had used as a club house before WWII in the Prachov region.
 He became the leader of a guerilla group named Milíčeves.
 After the war, as a member of the national police corps (SNB), he was involved in a conflict with a gang of looting Soviet soldiers in the chateau of Telnice nad Labem.
 Later, he made a living as a designer of pipeline distribution systems of factories.
 He got married and has two children.
 His brother Václav was sentenced to 27 months in prison for sedition and the subversion of the Republic in 1959.
 His brother returned to jail in 1968 but on March 9, 1968, he died of a stroke after he had been transported from custody to a hospital.
-Mr. Pirát is the bearer of many Scout distinctions and awards of the town of Jičín.
+Mr. Pirát was the bearer of many Scout distinctions and awards of the town of Jičín.
+He died on June 11, 2019.